mariusmilitaru32/GoodiesByBobo/README.md

   -   #### A. First Time Visitor

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to be able to easily navigate and view a gallery page and customer reviews.
         4. As a First Time Visitor, I want to be able to easily find how I can get in contact with the business owner.